 Flossing Tips for First-time Users

 It’s not a secret that a water flosser will take care of your gums and teeth in a much more efficient, comfortable, and easier way than string flosses, tiny brushes, and wooden or silicone plaque removers.
 Yet, once you’ve decided to make water flossing a part of your daily dental routine and get one of the advanced electric Waterpik oral irrigators, you might face the challenge of how to use it properly.
-Many users would claim that it is pretty simple and there is nothing special about cleaning in between the teeth with a pressurized water jet.
+Many users would claim that it is pretty simple and there is nothing special about cleaning in between the teeth with a pressurised water jet.
 However, to gain the results you expect and to get the most out of flossing, it is essential to follow the right flossing technique:

 After filling a flosser reservoir with lukewarm water, saline solution, or your favourite mouthwash, bend over the sink and put the tip in your mouth.
 Keep the device upright to achieve better cleaning results;

 Position the water tip at 90-degree angle to your gum line and glide along the gum line pausing in between the teeth to remove all debris and thoroughly clean in hard-to-reach areas;